Florence Graves

-Her work there led to congressional hearings and to reforms in public policies, and has received such prestigious awards as the Investigative Reporters and Editors Award and the 1987 National Magazine Award for General Excellence, the highest award given in magazine journalism.
+Her work there led to congressional hearings and to reforms in public policies, and has received such awards as the Investigative Reporters and Editors Award and the 1987 National Magazine Award for General Excellence, the highest award given in magazine journalism.

 The Schuster Institute for Investigative Journalism at Brandeis University is one of the earliest nonprofit news models and in 2004 became the first independent reporting center based at a university.
 Graves recruited determined, award-winning investigative reporters dedicated to exposing injustice.
 The Institute’s innovative “newsroom without walls” focused on collaborations with other news organizations, and starting in 2015 began a collaboration with the Fund for Investigative Journalism supported by the Ford Foundation to increase diverse voices and topics in investigative journalism.

 Investigative journalism from the Schuster Institute led to significant changes in state, national and international laws, and corporate and government policies.
 The Institute’s Justice Brandeis Law Project’s work also helped lead to freedom for three wrongfully convicted Massachusetts men.
 Under Graves’ leadership, the Institute’s staff and fellows have won numerous awards, including the Sigma Chi Delta Award for Magazine Investigative Reporting, the National Magazine Award, the George Polk Award and the James Aronson Award for Social Justice Journalism.

 In 2018, Graves was inducted into the University of Arizona School of Journalism’s Hall of Fame.
 “Without oversight, human beings too often behave badly.
 When the facts are pursued with ruthless thoroughness, watchdog journalism helps keep American institutions accountable to all,” she said.

 In 2019, Graves was the 31st recipient of the Mary Louise Smith Chair in Women and Politics at Iowa State University.